vserova/book/pages/ch_cgi.md

 ### The CCgiCookie Class ([\*](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCCgiCookie.html))

-The traditional means of maintaining state information when servicing a multi-step request has been to include <span class="nctnt ncbi-type">hidden</span> input elements in the query strings passed to subsequent URLs.
+The traditional means of maintaining state information when servicing a multi-step request has been to include `hidden` input elements in the query strings passed to subsequent URLs.
 The newer, preferred method uses HTTP cookies, which provide the server access to client-side state information stored with the client.
 The cookie is a text string consisting of four key=value pairs:

 -   name (required)